MrJeremyKhoo/KanMingBan/README.md

 # Personal CLI KanBan
 ## Introduction

-KanMingBan is a CLI-based Personal Kanban Board written in pure C. It aims to provide a simple and lightweight solution for managing tasks without relying on heavy dependencies or external services.
-The name "KanMingBan" is derived from "看命板" which translates to "Life Lookup board" in Chinese.
+KanMingBan is a CLI-based Personal Kanban Board.
+It aims to provide a simple and lightweight solution for managing tasks.
+The name "KanMingBan" is derived from "看命板".

 ## Motivation

-Currently it is written in C only using gcc libraries (binary is only 80kilo bytes)
+Currently it is written in C only using gcc libraries (binary is only 80kB); A CRUD program doesn't need to be any bigger than a megabyte

-Not written in Rust because there should be no need for strict memory safety. essentially there is one data structure and one user
+Not written in Rust because there should be no need for strict memory safety.
+Essentially there is one data structure and one user

+Not in Golang, there is no need for bounds checking and garbage collection for a simple application

-Not written in C++/Java because there is no need for their abstract data types, there is essentially only one data structure
+Not written in C++/Java because there is no need for their abstract data types, there is essentially only one type data structure

-Not in Golang because of performance, there is no need for bounds checking and garbage collection for a simple application

 ## Install
-## Installing a Tarball (.tar.gz) on Linux

-1. **Download the Tarball**: Download the `tar.gz` file from release
+1. **Download the Tarball**: Download the `tar.gz` file from relese tab

 2. **Extract the Tarball**: